Aksharma127/Aksharma127/README.md

 ## Who I Am

-Final-year **B.Tech CSE (Data Science & AI)** student at Bahra University, graduating 2026.
-I build ML systems end-to-end — from raw data and model design down to deployment infra and performance tuning.
+**B.Tech CSE (Data Science, AI & ML)** graduate from Bahra University, Himachal Pradesh — Class of 2026.
+I build ML systems end-to-end: raw data and model design down to deployment infra and performance tuning.

 I care about **why things work**, not just that they do.
 That means reading papers, profiling hot paths, understanding the compiler output, and not shipping until the numbers make sense.
+Currently looking for **AI/ML Engineer, LLM Infrastructure, and Agentic Systems** roles — open to remote and relocation.

 Research trainee @ **PDPM IIITDM Jabalpur** — Excellence Award, top 5%.
 Internships @ **IBM Cloud** and **IBM Cybersecurity**.

 ---